Common or street names: Crystal meth, Crank, Meth, Ice, Glass, Go Fast, Fire, Crypto, Chalk, Speed

 Methamphetamine can cause irreversible damage to blood vessels in the brain, leading to a stroke.
 Death can result from hyperthermia (elevated body temperature), convulsions and cardiovascular collapse.

 Chronic, high-dose methamphetamine abusers are susceptible to violent and erratic behavior, hallucinations, and a psychosis similar to schizophrenia.
 Psychotic episodes may recur for months or years after methamphetamine abuse has stopped.
 The neurotoxic effect of methamphetamine causes damage to brain cells that contain dopamine.
 Over time, reduced levels of dopamine can result in symptoms like those of Parkinson's disease, a severe movement disorder.

-The injecting drug user is at risk for transmitting or acquiring HIV infection/AIDS, and hepatitis B or C if needles or other injection equipment are shared.1
+The injecting drug user is at risk for transmitting or acquiring HIV/AIDS, and hepatitis B or C if needles or other injection equipment are shared.

-Infants born to mothers who are addicted to methamphetamine may experience symptoms of withdrawal as demonstrated by dysphoria, including agitation and significant lassitude.
-Additionally, amphetamines are excreted in human milk, and mothers who taking amphetamines should be advised to refrain from nursing.6
+Infants born to mothers who are addicted to methamphetamine may experience symptoms of withdrawal as demonstrated by agitation and significant weakness.
+Additionally, amphetamines are excreted in human milk, and mothers who taking amphetamines should be advised to refrain from breast feeding.